PeaQew/MidiNoteVisualizerAE/README.md

 If you choose to create the Piano Key Visuals (as seen in the GIF above), you need to render it as a PNG image.
 To do that, open the `Piano Keys` comp, select the first frame and go to `Composition -> Save Frame As -> File...`.
 From there, make sure to select `PNG Sequence` as your format.
 This will render a single image, which you can put into your composition.

 ## Future Versions
-Version 1.0 is what I would call "finished", as in, I don't need it to do more than that for my personal use-case.
-But you can always [contact me](#contact-me) and ask for new features!
+Version 1.0.0 is what I would call "finished", as in, I don't need it to do more than that for my personal use-case.
+I will mostly fix bugs I encounter, but you can also always [contact me](#contact-me) and ask for new features!

 ## Settings File